-Under the Clery Act, any time a crime has or is occurring that poses a serious or ongoing threat to the campus community, the university must provide timely warnings in a way that is likely to reach every member of the campus community (students and employees).
-After receiving notice of an incident of domestic violence, dating violence, sexual assault, or stalking, the university is required to assess the risk to public safety and determine the necessity of issuing a timely warning to the campus community.
-A decision not to issue a timely warning is reviewable under the Clery Act by the U.S. Department of Education.
+Under the Clery Act, any time a crime has or is occurring that poses a serious or ongoing threat to the campus community, the university must provide notice to the campus community in a way that is likely to reach all students and employees.
+After receiving information of a possible threatening situation or crime on campus ( to include incidents of domestic violence, dating violence, sexual assault, or stalking), the university is required to assess the risk to public safety and determine the necessity of issuing a notice to the campus community.
+A decision not to provide notice is reviewable under the Clery Act by the U.S. Department of Education.

 To comply with the Clery Act, the university is required to explain policies and procedures regarding the handling and adjudication of dating violence, domestic violence, sexual assault, or stalking cases.
 This includes to whom a student or employee may report such an incident and what possible sanctions may be imposed as a result.
 The university must also provide a list of available resources (such as available medical care, mental health resources, and other support options either on campus or within the local community) to victims.
 We also must provide information regarding a student’s or employee’s right to request reasonable accommodations on campus in the wake of sexual violence.
 Such an accommodation includes changing housing or an academic or work schedule to avoid seeing the accused.
 Students also have several rights during campus disciplinary proceedings, such as being informed at every stage of the process, having the same rights as the accused to have an advisor present, to appeal a final decision, and to receive a final decision in writing at the same time as the accused.